The 5 best website builders for small businesses

 • Large or complex businesses – Wix doesn’t offer the same scalability as other platforms, such as Shopify, which is better suited for larger online stores

-• Niche websites – Because Wix is a jack-of-all-trades, it isn’t ideal for specialised industries
+• Niche websites – because Wix is a “Jack-of-all-trades”, it isn’t ideal for specialised industries

 What’s it like building a website with Wix?

+My favourite part about Wix’s onboarding process was the Wix Astro AI chatbot, as its conversational approach made it feel very natural.
 All I had to do was respond to a few simple questions about my site and business needs to get a personalised site built for me.

 Wix AI chatbot asking questions to generate a website